Think Making Movies is An Impossible Dream? Helpful Tips for Beginning Filmmakers

 Meet Schuyler Nickleberry, Filmmaker

-Schuyler Nickleberry is a 20 year-old filmmaker from Crowley, Texas, who is still in college, at Clark Atlanta University, in Atlanta, Georgia.
-Soon after directing her first short film, the young filmmaker won an all-expense-paid trip to Hollywood, California, where she accepted an award from the African American Film Critics Association’s (AAFCA), for winning the organization's national 72-Hour Build-A-Film Challenge.
-Schuyler wrote, directed, and even starred in her film: Rebuild: A Short Film (A link to Schuyler's short film, on youtube.com, is included at the end of this article).
+Schuyler Nickleberry is a 21 year-old filmmaker from Crowley, Texas, who is a recent graduate of Clark Atlanta University, in Atlanta, Georgia.
+While she was still in college, soon after directing her first short film, the young filmmaker won an all-expense-paid trip to Hollywood, California, where she accepted an award from the African American Film Critics Association’s (AAFCA).
+The young filmmaker won the organization's national 72-Hour Build-A-Film Challenge, for which she wrote, directed, and even starred in her own film.
+The name of her winning entry is Rebuild: A Short Film, and I've included a link to it, from youtube.com, at the end of this article.

 As a main prize, the winner was able to take advantage of opportunities for her short film to be seen by some of the film industry’s leading creative executives and film critics.
 The win also bestowed chances for her to network with top film and TV executives at the association’s 10th Annual AAFCA Awards (held on February 6, 2019, at the Taglyan Complex in Hollywood).

 The AAFCA film competition was sponsored by The Home Depot’s Retool Your School Campus Improvement Grant Program.
 Since 2009, The Home Depot has invested more than $2 million dollars to update, upgrade, and uplift the campuses of historically black colleges and universities (HBCUs).